u7327620/mechatronics_terminal_game/README.md

 3: pip3 install -r requirements.txt

-4: change the os.environm["TERM"] = To your operating system
+4: change the os.environm["TERM"] = To your terminal of choice

 5: change the path = to the arduino controller usb port